raul23/pyebooktools/examples.rst

   The ``config.py`` file will be opened by the default source code editor associated with this type of file and then you can modify the right configuration variables.

+  Then run the ``organize`` subcommand and the updated options in the configuration file will be used.

   See `edit`_ for more info about this subcommand.